iterative/dvc.org/content/blog/2021-03-31-march-21-community-gems.md

 ### [Q: Is there a way to run "git checkout and "dvc checkout" in one command?](https://discord.com/channels/485586884165107732/563406153334128681/818488624303046677)

 Yep!
 There's a way!
-We offer a Git hook for `post-checkout`, which automates DVC checkout right after git checkout.
+We offer a Git hook for `post-checkout`, which automates DVC checkout right after `git checkout`.
 You can use `dvc install` to install that hook.
 [Check out these docs](https://dvc.org/doc/command-reference/install) for all the info on installing Git hooks